South Korean company debuts disinfection robots

-Its autonomous robots, which come in two types by size, will be dedicated to sterilizing airborne bacteria and viruses by using air plasma.
+Its autonomous robots, which come in two types by size, will be dedicated to sterilising airborne bacteria and viruses by using air plasma.

 The robots were first introduced at the Mobile World Congress 2022 in Barcelona, Spain, and are produced by vendors including Bear Robotics.